exposit/katamoiran/_posts/2016-12-09-lady-blackbird-hack-ap.md

 <p id="fiction">"Oh, hells," she says, her expression crestfallen.
 "I have made a good and proper ass of myself, haven't I?"
 And she starts to cry.</p>
 <p id="mechanic" class="aside">Now who's the mean one?
 You made the princess cry!</p>
 <p class='center-italic-title'>author</p>
 <p id="fiction">I pull her into my arms and pat her back, making hopefully soothing noises as she cries into my shoulder.
-Comforting kis not one of my areas of expertise.</p>
+Comforting is not one of my areas of expertise.</p>
 <p id="fiction">Eventually she leans back and looks up at me.
 Her eyes and nose are red and her hair is messy and I can't help but smile at her.
 "It's not so bad," I say, and she smiles tentatively back.</p>
 <p class='center-italic-title'>director</p>
 <p id="mechanic" class="aside">Okay, that's enough lovey-dovey stuff.
 Let's shake things up.
 Remember that random event earlier, where an actor's plans come to fruition?</p>